onestopfashion897-star/onestopfashion/PRELOADER_README.md

-# Happy Feet Preloader Animation
+# one stop fashion brand Preloader Animation

-A beautiful, animated preloader component for the Happy Feet e-commerce website featuring the brand logo with smooth animations.
+A beautiful, animated preloader component for the one stop fashion brand e-commerce website featuring the brand logo with smooth animations.

 ## Features

-- ✨ Animated Happy Feet logo with pulse effect
+- ✨ Animated one stop fashion brand logo with pulse effect
 - 👣 Walking feet animation with alternating steps
 - 📝 Smooth fade-in text animation
 - ⚡ Bouncing loading dots